-The Company does not target specific pay levels and uses the peer company market data for context.
+Other than ensuring that the compensation paid to the Named Executives complies with the limitations on compensation imposed under the Company's Payroll Support Program Agreements that began in March 2020, the Company does not target specific pay levels and uses the peer company market data for context.
 The Company's directors rely upon their judgment in making compensation decisions, after reviewing the factors described above.
 Competitive compensation paid by other companies is one of the many factors that the Company considers in assessing the reasonableness of compensation and the Company does not attempt to maintain a certain target percentile within a peer group.

-The Company strives to achieve an appropriate mix between long-term equity incentive awards and cash payments in order to meet its objectives.
+The Company strives to achieve the optimal appropriate mix of long-term equity incentive awards and cash payments to achieve its objectives.
 The Company's mix of compensation elements is designed to reward recent results, align compensation with shareholder interests and fairly compensate executives through a combination of cash and equity incentive awards.

 Compensation Committee Consideration of Shareholder Advisory Vote.
-At the Company's Annual Meeting of Shareholders held in May 2021, the Company submitted the compensation of its named executive officers to the

-Company's shareholders in a non-binding vote.
-The Company's executive compensation program received the support of more than 98% of votes cast.
-The Compensation Committee considered the results of the 2021 vote and views the outcome as evidence of positive shareholder support of its executive compensation decisions and policies.
+At the Company's Annual Meeting of Shareholders held in May 2022, the Company submitted the compensation of its named executive officers to the Company's shareholders in a non-binding vote.
+The Company's executive compensation program received the support of more than 97% of votes cast.
+The Compensation Committee considered the results of the 2022 vote and views the outcome as evidence of positive shareholder support of its executive compensation decisions and policies.

-The Compensation Committee continued to refine the Company's executive compensation program during 2021 in an effort to better align the compensation of the Named Executives with the executive compensation programs at other regional carriers and major airlines and also to recognize the effects of the COVID-19 pandemic.
+The Compensation Committee continued to refine the Company's executive compensation program during 2022 in an effort to better align the compensation of the Named Executives with financial and stock price performance.
 The Compensation Committee will continue to review comparable company information and future shareholder voting results, including the voting results with respect to "Proposal 2-Advisory Vote on Named Executive Compensation" described in this Proxy Statement, and determine whether to make any changes to the Company's executive compensation program in light of such data and voting results.